I’m a Technologist &

 Worked in mobile imaging, communication, energy and Industrial IoT markets, in consumer and industrial space, and built products using transistors, circuits, software, signal processing and AI

-Over 25 patents and many tier one conference and technical journal papers.
-Hold an MEng and PhD, and based in Edinburgh, Scotland.
+Over 30 patents and many tier one conference and technical journal papers.
+Hold an MEng and PhD, and based in Edinburgh, Scotland, but often seen in London and the Valley.

 The story so far